IsakJacobsson/udisc-stats-analyzer/README.md

 python course_analysis.py -d score_cards -c Vipan --layout Main -p 'Isak ”Bush Walker” Jacobsson'
 ```

-For more help on how to use the `course_analysis.py` script run the help
+For more options and help for how to use the `course_analysis.py` script
-command:
+run the help command:

 ```
 python course_analysis.py -h